UniBioDicts/vsm-dictionary-bioportal/README.md

 This specification relates to the function:
  `getDictInfos(options, cb)`

+If the `options.filter.id` is properly defined and none of the ids used for filtering are BioPortal-related (meaning that they do not have the `data.bioontology.org/ontologies` as a substring), then `getDictInfos` returns an empty object result.

-An example of a URL string that is being built and send to BioPortal is:
+Otherwise, an example of a URL string that is being built and send to BioPortal
+is:
 ```
 http://data.bioontology.org/ontologies/GO?display_context=false
 ```